 Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-During our audit we proposed a material audit adjustment to reclassify the System's allocation adjustment to the proper objects for financial reporting.
-Management has corrected all such misstatements.
+None of the misstatements detected as a result of audit procedures were material, either individually, or in the aggregate, to the financial statements taken as a whole.